How do dumbbell squats compare to barbell squats when it comes to building muscle? Not very well.

 However, the benefits of the dumbbell squat end there, and the cons far outweigh the pros.

-The first downside with the dumbbell squat is that it’s an awkward movement.
+The first downside with the dumbbell suitcase squat is that it’s an awkward movement.
 As you squat down, the dumbbells can end up hitting your knees or rubbing against your thighs.

 This isn’t necessarily a deal breaker, but it’s far from ideal.